Thanks to 170 contributors, 623 pull requests, and our generous sponsors, I'm happy to announce the Bevy 0.6 release on crates.io!

 Almost immediately after we voiced these concerns, @kvark kicked off a relicensing effort that switched wgpu to the Rust-standard dual MIT/Apache-2.0 license.
 They also removed gfx-hal in favor of a much simpler and flatter architecture.
 Soon after, @zicklag added a WebGL2 backend.
 Having resolved all of my remaining hangups, it was clear to me that @kvark's priorities were aligned with mine and that I could trust them to adjust to community feedback.

-The New Bevy Renderer tosses out our old intermediate GPU abstraction layer in favor of using wgpu directly as our "low-level" GPU api.
+The New Bevy Renderer tosses out our old intermediate GPU abstraction layer in favor of using wgpu directly as our "low-level" GPU API.
 The result is a simpler (and faster) architecture with full and direct access to wgpu.
 Feedback from Bevy Renderer feature developers so far has been very positive.

 Bevy was also updated to use the latest and greatest wgpu version: 0.12.